-Ultimately, we will publish both versions (French and English) in the same week.
-That way, nobody will be jealous !
+Eventuelly, we will publish both versions (French and English) in the same week.
+That way, nobody will be jealous!

 However, there are no plans to publish articles directly in English and then translate them into French.
-In fact, we've tested that, but found it to not be as fluid in terms of internal process for the team.
+In fact, we have tested but it is not as fluid in terms of process for the team.